Making Sense of Mobile Within the Enterprise

 - desktop replacement

-Each of these requires different technology solutions, design approaches, and
+Each of these requires different technology solutions, design approaches, and management models.

-1. Mobile connectivity
+1. Mobile Connectivity

 This is the most basic aspect of enterprise mobility, allowing staff to access key services such as: